Wood and paint

 Purchase from the J. H. Wade Fund 1972.2

-The closely spaced, painted grooves on the kifwebe mask accentuate the contours of the mask itself.
+The closely spaced, painted grooves on this kifwebe mask accentuate the contours of the mask itself.
 The colors are mixed with sacred substances that activate the mask and help induce the wearer to enter a state of being between human and spirit.
-The theme of transformation may be inherent in the form of the mask itself, which recalls, in an abstracted way, some of the distinctive traits of the chameleon -- a supreme symbol of transformative power.
+The theme of transformation may be inherent in the form of the mask itself, which recalls, in an abstracted way, some of the distinctive traits of the chameleon—a supreme symbol of transformative power.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.